tenorangesax/The-SaxplayerTM/README.md

 WAV music player firmware for the Saxplayer board (ESP32-WROOM, SH1106/SSD1306 OLED, microSD, 3 MX switches, EC11 encoder, 3.5mm jack driven by the ESP32's internal DACs).

-## Why WAV and not MP3?

-The ESP32-WROOM has no hardware audio decoder, and MicroPython is too slow to decode MP3 in real time.
-Uncompressed WAV streams straight from the SD card to the DACs with almost no CPU work.
-Convert your music once on your computer (one command, below) and it plays fine.

 ## Flashing